 ARTIST STATEMENT: As cliché as it sounds, I’ve been an artist since birth.
 I knew it as a child and never questioned it.
 I doodled, sketched and imagined stories as naturally and easily as I played dolls and dress up.
 Somewhere during my teen years, I lost this important piece of me.
 My art-making abilities lay dormant for most of my early adulthood as I pursued a career in journalism.

 I’ve always had this need to create.
 Even in a non-art related career, I was still being true to my nature as I crafted my words in an artistic way.
 Not an easy thing to do sitting in a small office cubicle located within a big building devoted to gathering and producing daily news.

 I went looking for my artistic self when I turned 31 and, luckily, I found her again.
 Or at least that part of me that needs to make in the same way I need to breathe, eat, hydrate and hug my children on a daily basis.

 My work is about the creative process, rather than the end result.
 What I make is not as important as being in my studio and surrendering to the blissful moments where my full focus is on nothing but what my mind, heart and hands can generate.

 My self-imposed task as an artist is to follow my curiosity and challenge my edges in order to live in a way that is true to myself and authentic in my work and in my life.
 I aspire to recreate and re-imagine the colors, textures, shapes, emotions and stories my psyche has dreamt.
-While I act on my innate creativity in order to learn more about myself in the process, I do offer up the work in a sincere desire that it’s of service to the world.

 For many years I lived an existence where I had to look at the world and find the news of the day, which was mostly filled with fear and strife.
 The sadness of it wore on me like the moving water of a river that slowly erodes rock and stone.